adamisom/jupyterlab-research-assistant-wwc-copilot/docs/master-plan.md

 1.  **Publish to npm**: `npm publish` (for the frontend package)
 2.  **Publish to PyPI**: `python -m build && twine upload dist/*` (for the Python package)
-3.  **Submit to JupyterLab Extension Registry**: Open a PR to https://github.com/jupyterlab/extension-manager to list your extension
+3.  **Submit to JupyterLab Extension Registry**: Follow the [extension listing process](https://jupyterlab.readthedocs.io/en/stable/extension/extension_tutorial.html#publishing-your-extension) to list your extension
 4.  **Create GitHub Release**: Tag a release on GitHub with release notes
 5.  **Share Widely**: Post announcement on Discourse, social media, and relevant mailing lists